t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 ~~~~
 {: #fig2}

 We now discuss an exemplary security architecture relying on a configuration entity for the management of the system with regard to the introduced security aspects (see {{fig2}}).
 Inspired by the security framework for routing over low power and lossy network {{ID-Tsao}}, we show an example of the security model of a smart object and illustrates how different security concepts and the lifecycle phases map to the Internet communication stack.

 In our example, we consider a centralized architecture in which a configuration entity stores and manages the identities of the things associated with BAC system along with their cryptographic keys.
 During the bootstrapping phase, each thing executes the bootstrapping protocol with the configuration entity, thus obtaining the required device identities and some operational keying material.
 The security service on a thing in turn stores the received keying material for the network layer and application security mechanisms for secure communication.
-The criticality of the application requires an implementaiton of cryptographic algorithms that is resistant to side-channel attacks and the protection of the propietary application-related algorithms executed in the device.
+The criticality of the application requires an implementation of cryptographic algorithms that is resistant to side-channel attacks and the protection of the proprietary application-related algorithms executed in the device.
 Things can then securely communicate with each other during their operational phase by means of the employed network and application security mechanisms.
-Wihin the network, communication is protected by the network provider at MAC and network layer.
-At applicaiton layer, the communicaiton between any smart object and the application server is protected end-to-end, ensuring the forward secrecy of the communication.
+Within the network, communication is protected by the network provider at MAC and network layer.
+At application layer, the communication between any smart object and the application server is protected end-to-end, ensuring the forward secrecy of the communication.

 # Managing Threats and Risks {#sec4}

-This section explores security threats and vulnerabilities in the IoT and discussess how to manage risks.
+This section explores security threats and vulnerabilities in the IoT and discusses how to manage risks.

 Security threats have been analyzed in related IP protocols including HTTPS {{RFC2818}}, COAP{{RFC7252}} 6LoWPAN {{RFC4919}}, ANCP {{RFC5713}}, DNS security threats {{RFC3833}}, SIP {{RFC3261}}, IPv6 ND {{RFC3756}}, and PANA {{RFC4016}}.
 Nonetheless, the challenge is about their impacts on scenarios of the IoTs.
 In this section, we specifically discuss the threats that could compromise an individual thing, or network as a whole.
 Note that these set of threats might go beyond the scope of Internet protocols but we gather them here for the sake of completeness.
 We also note that these threats can be classified according to either (i) the thing's lifecycle phases (when does the threat occur?) or (ii) the security building blocks (which functionality is affected by the threat?).
 All these threats are summarized in Table 2.

 1. Cloning of things: During the manufacturing process of a thing, an untrusted manufacturer can easily clone the physical characteristics, firmware/software, or security configuration of the thing.
 Deployed things might also be compromised and their software reserve engineered allowing for cloning or software modifications.
 Such a cloned thing may be sold at a cheaper price in the market, and yet be still able to function normally, as a genuine thing.
 For example, two cloned devices can still be associated and work with each other.
 In the worst case scenario, a cloned device can be used to control a genuine device or perform an attack.
-One should note here, that an untrusted manufacturer may also change functionality of the cloned thing, resulting in degraded functionality with respect to the genuine thing (thereby, inflicting potential reputational risk to the original thing manufacturer).
+One should note here, that an untrusted manufacturer may also change functionality of the cloned thing, resulting in degraded functionality with respect to the genuine thing (thereby, inflicting potential damage to the reputation of the original thing manufacturer).
 Moreover, it can implement additional functionality with the cloned thing, such as a backdoor.

 2. Malicious substitution of things: During the installation of a thing, a genuine thing may be substituted with a similar variant of lower quality without being detected.
 The main motivation may be cost savings, where the installation of lower-quality things (e.g., non-certified products) may significantly reduce the installation and operational costs.
 The installers can subsequently resell the genuine things in order to gain further financial benefits.
-Another motivation may be to inflict reputational damage on a competitor's offerings.
+Another motivation may be to inflict damage to the reputation of a competitor's offerings.

-3. Eavesdropping attack: During the commissioning of a thing into a network, it may be susceptible to eavesdropping, especially if operational keying materials, security parameters, or configuration settings, are exchanged in clear using a wireless medium or if used crytographic algorithms are not suitable for the envisioned lifetime of the device and the system.
+3. Eavesdropping attack: During the commissioning of a thing into a network, it may be susceptible to eavesdropping, especially if operational keying materials, security parameters, or configuration settings, are exchanged in clear using a wireless medium or if used cryptographic algorithms are not suitable for the envisioned lifetime of the device and the system.
 After obtaining the keying material, the attacker might be able to recover the secret keys established between the communicating entities (e.g., H2T, T2Ts, or Thing to the backend management system), thereby compromising the authenticity and confidentiality of the communication channel, as well as the authenticity of commands and other traffic exchanged over this communication channel.
 When the network is in operation, T2T communication may be eavesdropped upon if the communication channel is not sufficiently protected or in the event of session key compromise due to a long period of usage without key renewal or updates.

 4. Man-in-the-middle attack: Both the commissioning phase and operational phases may also be vulnerable to man-in-the-middle attacks, e.g., when keying material between communicating entities is exchanged in the clear and the security of the key establishment protocol depends on the tacit assumption that no third party is able to eavesdrop on or sit in between the two communicating entities during the execution of this protocol.
 Additionally, device authentication or device authorization may be nontrivial, or may need support of a human decision process, since things usually do not have a priori knowledge about each other and can, therefore, not always be able to differentiate friends and foes via completely automated mechanisms.
 Thus, even if the key establishment protocol provides cryptographic device authentication, this knowledge on device identities may still need complementing with a human-assisted authorization step (thereby, presenting a weak link and offering the potential of man-in-the-middle attacks this way).

 5. Firmware Replacement attack: When a thing is in operation or maintenance phase, its firmware or software may be updated to allow for new functionality or new features.
 An attacker may be able to exploit such a firmware upgrade by replacing the thing's with malicious software, thereby influencing the operational behavior of the thing.
 For example, an attacker could add a piece of malicious code to the firmware that will cause it to periodically report the energy usage of the lamp to a data repository for analysis.
 Similarly, devices whose software has not been properly maintained and updated might contained vulnerabilities that might be exploited by attackers.

 6. Extraction of private information: in the ambient environment (such as sensors, actuators, etc.) is usually physically unprotected and could easily be captured by an attacker.
-Such an attacker may then attempt to extract private information such as keys (e.g., device's key, private-key, group key), sensed data (e.g., healthcare status of a user), configuration parameters (e.g., the WiFi key), or propietary algorithms (e.g., algorithm performing some data analytics task) from this thing or try and re-program it to serve his needs.
+Such an attacker may then attempt to extract private information such as keys (e.g., device's key, private-key, group key), sensed data (e.g., healthcare status of a user), configuration parameters (e.g., the WiFi key), or proprietary algorithms (e.g., algorithm performing some data analytics task) from this thing or try and re-program it to serve his needs.
 If a group key is used and compromised this way, the whole network may be compromised as well.
 Compromise of a thing's unique key has less security impact, since only the communication channels of this particular thing in question are compromised.
 Here, one should caution that compromise of the communication channel may also compromise all data communicated over this channel.
 In particular, one has to be weary of, e.g., compromise of group keys communicated over this channel (thus, leading to transitive exposure ripple effects).

 7. Routing attack: As highlighted in {{ID-Daniel}}, routing information in IoT can be spoofed, altered, or replayed, in order to create routing loops, attract/repel network traffic, extend/ shorten source routes, etc. Other relevant routing attacks include 1) Sinkhole attack (or blackhole attack), where an attacker declares himself to have a high-quality route/path to the base station, thus allowing him to do anything to all packets passing through it.
 2) Selective forwarding, where an attacker may selectively forward packets or simply drop a packet.
 3) Wormhole attack, where an attacker may record packets at one location in the network and tunnel them to another location, thereby influencing perceived network behavior and potentially distorting statistics, thus greatly impacting the functionality of routing.
 4) Sybil attack, whereby an attacker presents multiple identities to other things in the network.

 8. Privacy threat: The tracking of a thing's location and usage may pose a privacy risk to its users.
 An attacker can infer information based on the information gathered about individual things, thus deducing behavioral patterns of the user of interest to him.
 Such information can subsequently be sold to interested parties for marketing purposes and targeted advertising.

 9. Denial-of-Service attack: Typically, things have tight memory and limited computation, they are thus vulnerable to resource exhaustion attack.
 Attackers can continuously send requests to be processed by specific things so as to deplete their resources.
 This is especially dangerous in the IoTs since an attacker might be located in the backend and target resource-constrained devices in an LLN.
 Additionally, DoS attack can be launched by physically jamming the communication channel, thus breaking down the T2T communication channel.
 Network availability can also be disrupted by flooding the network with a large number of packets.
-On the other hand, things compromised by attackers can be used to disrupt the operation of other networks or systesm by means of a Distributed DoS attack.
+On the other hand, things compromised by attackers can be used to disrupt the operation of other networks or systems by means of a Distributed DoS attack.

 The following table summarizes the above generic security threats and the potential point of vulnerabilities at different layers of the communication stack.
-We also include related RFCs and ongoing standarization efforts that include a threat model that might apply to the IoTs.
+We also include related RFCs and ongoing standardization efforts that include a threat model that might apply to the IoTs.

 ~~~~